Five Auckland kids did not collapse after vaccine: Social media lies quashed

 Jordan said they recommended parents and caregivers who wanted to know more about the vaccine ensure they were getting information from trusted, official sources such as their GP.

+Monday, January 17, was the first day of New Zealand's vaccine roll-out for kids aged 5 to 11 years old.

-More than 6600 under 11-year-old children received their first dose of the vaccine across Tāmaki Makaurau on the first day the age group became eligible, on Monday, January 17.
+More than 6600 children under 11 years old received their first dose of the vaccine across Tāmaki Makaurau, Jordan said.

+The Herald understood that multiple calls were made to police to report protesters' actions yesterday and a Herald team at the scene earlier in the day saw police speaking with the protesters.

+In response to a query from the Herald, police said they had a small presence at the Wairau Valley vaccination centre yesterday and were monitoring the situation.

-People could walk in or drive up any time at community vaccination centres, or could book in with a GP or pharmacy, he said.
+People could walk in or drive up any time at community vaccination centres, or could book in with an accredited GP or pharmacy.

+To find out which GPs and pharmacies are able to give paediatric vaccines, visit BookMyVaccine.nz.

-Individual bookings are available at BookMyVaccine.nz, and bookings for two or more members of the whānau could be made by calling 0800 28 29 26.
+Individual bookings are also available at BookMyVaccine.nz, and bookings for two or more members of the whānau can be made by calling 0800 28 29 26.

-For information on centres' opening hours and locations, visit the website: www.vaccinateforauckland.nz
+For information on nearby centres' opening hours and locations, visit the website: www.vaccinateforauckland.nz.